alitnk/nestjs-prisma-monorepo/README.md

  ┣ 📂 apps
  ┃ ┣ 📂 api
  ┃ ┣ 📂 web
- ┃ ┗ 📂 Your next app (could be anything, a Next.js SPA, static HTML, express app, etc.)
+ ┃ ┗ 📂 etc.
  ┣ 📂 libs
  ┃ ┣ 📂 common
  ┃ ┣ 📂 core
  ┃ ┣ 📂 prisma
- ┃ ┗ 📂 Your next library
+ ┃ ┗ 📂 etc.
  ┣ 📜.eslintrc.js
  ┣ 📜.prettierrc
  ┣ 📜.yarnrc.yml
 ```
+- core and common are imported from your back-end apps.
+- prisma is used by your back-end apps that need database.
+- common is shared between all of your apps.

 ## How to import from other apps/libraries